WalletWasabi/WasabiDoc/docs/glossary/README.md

 ### Fees

 The sender of a transaction often includes a fee to the network for processing the requested transaction.
-Most transactions require a minimum fee of 0.5 mBTC.
+Most transactions require a minimum fee.
 Read more: [What fee should I select?](/FAQ/FAQ-UseWasabi.md#what-fee-should-i-select)
 :::